ant5389/web_project_4/README.md

 **Techniques**

 The techniques used to create this page include an editable profile name and description created through javascript by opening up a popup window.
 The popup window appears with a tinted overlay to focus attention and make the "Edit Profile" window easier to read.
 You can submit a custom input to edit the corresponding fields on the profile page.
 Each photograph is laid out in a structured grid with each location having its own card.
 Each card has a location name with a functional like button.
 If the location name is too long for the card, ellipses are created to keep a clean overall look.
+Users have the ability to add their own custom photos onto the existing photo grid by inputting a link.
+You can also remove photos and like your favorite ones.
+All overlays appear in a smooth fade transition.

 **Future Improvements**

-In the future, you will be able to add your own photographs by using the "Add Picture" button towards the top of the page.
-You will also be able to change the avatar picture to whatever you choose.
-This will all be done through adding onto the javascript code.
+In the future, you will be able to change the avatar picture to whatever you choose.
+This will be done through adding onto the javascript code.

 **Project**